- Pain in the ball of the foot extending into the big toe

 For Anatomy Information See: Flexor Hallucis Brevis Muscle Anatomy: Origin, Insertion, Action, Innervation

-Help with Flexor Digitorum Brevis Bottom of the Foot Pain
+Help with Flexor Hallucis Brevis Bottom of the Foot Pain

 Self Treatment Help For Flexor Hallucis Brevis Pain